tomatolog/manticore/doc/sphinx.rst

-SELECTstatement was introduced in version 0.9.9-rc2.
+**SELECT** statement was introduced in version 0.9.9-rc2.
 It's syntax is based upon regular SQL but adds several Sphinx-specific extensions and has a few omissions (such as (currently) missing support for JOINs).
 Specifically,